James-Alexandre de Pourtalès: Residences and art collection

 In 1815, he settled in Paris before residing in a mansion in the Place Vendôme in the 1st arrondissement of Paris.
-Between 1838 and 1839, Pourtalès had Félix Duban build the Pourtalès mansion, a hôtel particulier (essentially a grand townhouse) on Rue Tronchet in the 6th arrondissement of Lyon.
+Between 1838 and 1839, Pourtalès had Félix Duban build the Pourtalès mansion, a hôtel particulier (essentially a grand townhouse) on rue Tronchet, Paris.
 At his mansion, Pourtalès assembled one of the most important collections of antiques and paintings of his time, including the Laughing Cavalier by Frans Hals and works by Bronzino, Rembrandt, Jean-Auguste-Dominique Ingres and a Sandro Botticelli portrait.
 In 1825, he donated a mummy and coffin he acquired from the Thedenat-Duvent sale, to the Berlin Museum.
 In February and March 1865, ten years after his death, his collection was auctioned off in Paris in accordance with his will.
 The majority of his collection was photographed and published in a large folio by Goupil & Cie.
 The Laughing Cavalier was purchased by the Marquess of Hertford (who outbid Baron de Rothschild).
 Lord Amherst bought some of the important Egyptian objects.
 Sir Charles Newton spent 60,919 francs on bronzes and vases for the British Museum, and 47,000 francs on Giustiniani's Apollo.

 In 1806, he purchased the Château de Bandeville in Saint-Cyr-sous-Dourdan where, in 1833, he had the English-style park redeveloped by landscape designer Louis-Sulpice Varé, in one of the first known works.
 Today, Varé is known for his French landscape gardens at several famous chateaux, including the Château de Châtenay-en-France, and the Bois de Boulogne park.

 In 1809, he also acquired Château de Luins in the Swiss Canton of Vaud for 150,000 Swiss francs.
 The estate passed to his eldest daughter and her husband, the Marquis de Ganay, and their family.